What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 Impact on Customer Satisfaction

 In the world of shipping and logistics, customer satisfaction hinges on delivering goods as promised.
-When a receiver submits an OS&D claim, it’s because they didn’t get the correct amount of goods or because their products are damaged.
-This can negatively impact the satisfaction of the customer.
+When a receiver submits an OS&D claim, it doesn’t just mean they didn’t get the correct amount of goods or their products are damaged.
+They’re likely dissatisfied with the experience as well.

 Financial Implications for Businesses